arunifb/VSZipper/README.md

 # VSZipper
-This appilication zips up Visual Studio Solutions without unnecessory files/folder like the bin and obj directories.
+This appilication zips up Visual Studio Projects And Solutions without unnecessory files/folder like the bin and obj directories.